arkorty/osborne-client/README.md

 # TextRT

-TextRT is a real-time collaborative text editor built using WebSockets, designed to enable multiple users to edit documents simultaneously.
-The application provides a seamless experience for users to collaborate on projects and share ideas in real time.
+TextRT is a real-time collaborative text editor built using WebSockets, designed to enable multiple users to edit text simultaneously.
+The application provides a seamless experience for users to collaborate and share ideas in real time.
 ## Features

 - **Real-Time Collaboration**: Multiple users can edit the same document simultaneously, with changes reflected instantly.